 It’s essential to maintain a good list of satisfied clients.
 At the same time, it’s also necessary to prioritize employee satisfaction and maintain morale.

 Employees who feel supported and encouraged to grow in their craft will undoubtedly return this support through improved and invigorated performance.
 If they’re invested in their work and happy on the clock, their efficiency and contributions can’t help but grow.
 You’ll also see employee turnover rates drop when team loyalty improves.

-That said, do you have the infrastructure and programs in place to provide this kind of work environment?
-If not, it’s time to make employee development and retention a priority.
+Do you have the infrastructure and programs in place to provide this kind of work environment?
+If not, it’s time to prioritize employee development and retention.

 Along the way, satisfaction-specific KPIs for construction to track include:

 We all know that there’s more than one way to measure real success.